 Video Doorbell Scoring

-To provide a data-driven, objective basis for the comparison video doorbell performance in our reviews, the following set of measureable, repeatable testing procedures have been designed.
+To provide a data-driven, objective basis for comparative video doorbell performance in our reviews, the following set of measurable, repeatable testing procedures have been designed.
 These tests are based on the key factors that are important for a video doorbell to fulfill the roles that owners would expect of them in areas such as surveillance, notifications, package monitoring, and reliability.

 The measurements are based on real world usage scenarios, tested while installed in a real home setting.
 All of our usual editorial review guidelines still apply.